minisystem/880/README.md

-SYSTEM 80 Eurorack 808 Rhythm Composer
+SYSTEM 80 808
 ======================================

 This is a clone of the TR-808 drum machine, formatted for Eurorack.
 It is currently under heavy development.

-Hardware design by Minisystem: jeff@minisystem.ca
+Hardware design by Minisystem: info@system80.net

 LICENSE